hack-gpon/hack-gpon.github.io/_ont/ont-nokia-use.md

 ## Login and enable

-Once you're logged in, a custom menu will be shown, and you'll be able to access the linux shell by first typing `system` and finally `shell`:
+Once you're logged in, a custom menu will be shown and you'll be able to access the linux shell by first typing `system` followed by `shell`:

 ```sh
 ONT>enable